-Intensive study lies ahead of you, but we feel that your graduation from this nursing program will be the reward for your efforts.
+Intensive study lies ahead of you, but we believe that your graduation from one of the nursing programs will be the reward for your efforts.
 We encourage you to come to us with any questions or concerns you may have during your nursing education.
+Students are highly encouraged to check their Dalton State email daily to remain current on program updates and information.

-If you chose to withdraw from any nursing program, please notify the Nursing Administrative Assistant as soon as possible.
+If you choose to withdraw from any nursing program, please notify the Nursing Administrative Assistant as soon as possible.